juancarlospaco/nim-new-backend/README.md

 ```

 **Code to look at:**
-For more generating Nim see the dependency file generator:
+See the dependency file generator, is a minimal working codegen:

 - https://github.com/nim-lang/Nim/blob/devel/compiler/depends.nim